 Each year The Nekoosa Giant Pumpkin Fest draws people from all over Wisconsin.

 Nekoosa Giant Pumpkin Fest is a fall family festival with lots of fun for the entire family.
-Bring the family and enjoy lots of activities for kids, pumpkin pie eating contest, pumpkin rolling contest, giant pumpkin drop, great pumpkin bake-off, and more!
+Attend as a couple and enjoy the pumpkin pie eating contest, a pumpkin rolling contest, a giant pumpkin drop, the great pumpkin bake-off, and numerous other pumpkin-focused activities!

-The Nekoosa Giant Pumpkin Fest highlight and what draws people from all over is the giant pumpkin weigh-in.
+The giant pumpkin weigh-in is the Nekoosa Giant Pumpkin Fest highlight and what draws people from all over.
 World Record pumpkins weighing over 1800 pounds have been grown in Nekoosa and weighed in at the Nekoosa Giant Pumpkin Fest.

 Canopy Walk – Lake Geneva